 The latest indictment adds Quiboloy and five other new defendants to an existing indictment filed in 2020.
 Prosecutors said US authorities arrested three of the new defendants on Thursday, but three others, including Quiboloy, were believed to be in the Philippines.

-Lawyers for the other new defendants could not immediately be identified and the Philippines embassy did not immediately respond to a request for comment.
+Lawyers for the new defendants could not immediately be identified and the Philippine embassy did not immediately respond to a request for comment.

 The indictment alleges that Quiboloy and two other defendants recruited females aged 12 to 25 as personal assistants, or “pastorals.”
 It said they were required to prepare Quiboloy’s meals, clean his residences, give him massages, and have sex with him during what they called “night duty.”

-Quiboloy, a self-proclaimed "Owner of the Universe" and "Appointed Son of God," is a longtime friend and spiritual adviser of Duterte.
-The evangelist is followed by millions of Filipinos and Church leaders are highly influential in Philippine elections.
+Quiboloy, a self-proclaimed “Owner of the Universe” and “Appointed Son of God,” is a longtime friend and spiritual adviser of Duterte.
+The influential evangelist is followed by millions of Filipinos.

 In September, Filipino boxer Manny Pacquiao, a candidate for next year’s presidential election who has frequently clashed with Duterte, sued Quiboloy for libel after he accused the multiple world champion of embezzling funds intended for a sports complex.